embers-project/iot-lab/README.md

  <login>@<site>:~$ git clone https://github.com/embers-project/iot-lab.git
  <login>@<site>:~$ cd iot-lab
  ```
 We provide you a binary firmware file (eg. firmwares/embers_sensors.elf) in charge of reading sensors values (eg. light, temperature, pressure) and emulate parking event.
-In this example we use M3 nodes and you can view sensors hardware specification [here](https://www.iot-lab.info/hardware/m3/).
+In this test you must use <b>M3 nodes</b> and you can view sensors hardware specification [here](https://www.iot-lab.info/hardware/m3/).
 The parking event emulation is based on a [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution).

 You can find the firmware source code here.
 It's based on IoT-LAB [OpenLAB](https://github.com/iot-lab/openlab) drivers and [FreeRTOS](http://www.freertos.org/) embedded operating system.